kragen/derctuo/markdown/long-distance-radio.md

 Ultrawideband and frequency bands
 ---------------------------------

-Modern impulse radio ("ultrawideband") should be able to essentially eliminate interference with the nearly orthogonal narrowband signals conventionally used.
+Modern impulse radio (“ultrawideband”) should be able to essentially eliminate interference with the nearly orthogonal narrowband signals conventionally used.
 A commercial AM radio station, for example, might transmit at 10 to 100 kW over a bandwidth of 20 kHz, on the